cschech/CBSD/README.md

 # Addendum

 The official response from Theo de Raadt it's irrelevant.
+Into the trash it goes.